The Figure of Jesus Christ in Contemporary Christianity – Part 1

 In this article the writer tries to consider the figure of Jesus Christ in modern Christianity and different interpretation of Jesus Christ in it.
 He has approached this issue through four areas which consists of: European Christology, British and American Christology, Catholic Christology and modern approaches in Christology.
 He reports the opinion of renowned Theologians in all of aforementioned areas.
 These theologians consist of among others: Karl Bart, Rudolf Bultmann, Paul Tillich, Friedrich Gogarten, Jurgen, Moltmann, Wolfhart Pannenberg, Jon Sobrino, Donald Bailey, Karl Runner, and Edward Schillebeeckx.
 The writer discuss about their opinions while reporting their different attitude including: New Orthodox, Existential interpretation of Christ, Secular Christianity, Eschatological Christ, Liberation Christology, Dynamic Christology, and Christology based on anthropology.

-At the end he refers to some modern approaches of Christology which: historical question, Jesus Christ humanity, the divinity of Jesus Christ and Jesus Christ and Savior figures, and he concludes that Christology has not yet accomplished its mission.
+At the end he refers to some modern approaches of Christology which are: historical question, Jesus Christ humanity, the divinity of Jesus Christ and Jesus Christ and Savior figures, and he concludes that Christology has not yet accomplished its mission.

 ‘What is bothering me incessantly is the question…who Christ really is for us today’ (Bonhoeffer 1971:279).
 The question was asked by Dietrich Bonhoefferin a letter from the prison where he was held, just about a year before his execution.
 He was writing in Nazi Germany, in a country which had turned

 Away from its long Christian tradition to embrace a neo-pagan ideology.
 The Nazi ideology has now been left behind, but Bonheoffer’s question remains, for to a large extent virtually all the countries of Europe have become secularized and Christianity has for long been a declining influence.